unibo-dtm-se-2425-FlappyPy/artifact/README.md

 ## 🎯 How to Play

-- **SPACEBAR** or **UP ARROW** - Make the bird flap and fly upward
+- **SPACEBAR** - Make the bird flap and fly upward
-- **ESC** - Pause the game
+- **SPACEBAR** (when game over) - Restart the game
-- **MOUSE CLICK** - Alternative control for flapping

 ### Game Rules

 1. Navigate your bird through the gaps between pipes
-2. Each successful passage through pipes increases your score
-3. Avoid hitting pipes or the ground
+2. Avoid hitting pipes or the ground - both trigger game over
-4. Try to beat your high score!
+3. Use spacebar to jump and overcome gravity
+4. Press spacebar after game over to play again

 ## 🏗️ Project Structure